satasatalight/controller-pass/help/quickstart.md

 You might want to remind viewers to enable the extension while live.
 To enable the extension:
 1. Hover over the livestream.
-2. Click the controller icon on the right of the stream window.
+2. Click the puzzle piece icon on the right of the stream window.
 3. Read the warning on extensions not evaluated by Twitch.
 4. Click "Accept" to opt-in.